jersjar7/Rivr/README.md

 - **Theme Options**: Light, dark, or automatic theme switching
 - **Map Preferences**: Auto or manual map style selection

-## Who Benefits from RivrFlow?
+## Who Benefits from Rivr?

 ### Civilian Users
-RivrFlow is specifically designed to make professional-grade water forecasting accessible to all civilians, regardless of technical background:
+Rivr is specifically designed to make professional-grade water forecasting accessible to all civilians, regardless of technical background:

 - **Outdoor Enthusiasts**: Rafters, kayakers, anglers, hikers, and campers can assess flow conditions for optimal and safe recreation
 - **Families**: Parents can check flood risks before camping or picnicking near waterways